do-community/cloud_haiku/_haikus/cloud_cat.md

 ---
 layout: haiku
-title: Cloud Busy Raining
+title: Cloud Cat
 author: diisophiia
 ---

 a cat liked to code<br>
 because he wanted to leave a mark<br>
 of his paw in the cloud<br>